-A good link between incomes taxation and financial reporting can enhanced corporate social responsibility (Web, 1994; & Watt, 2003).
+A good link between incomes taxation and financial reporting can enhance corporate social responsibility (Web, 1994; & Watt,2003).
 Taxes provide incentives or encourage for firms to confirm report accounting income to tax incentives because court decisions on reporting method serve as precedents for tax approach.
-Incentives given to a profitable business with taxable income help reduced the present value of taxes (David & Gallego, 2009).
-Hoi, Wu and Zhang (2013) examine the association between CSR and tax avoidance.
-The result found that firms with excessive and irresponsible CSR activities have a higher likelihood of engaging in tax activities and greater discretionary/permanent booktax differences.
+Tax, their incentives for a profitable business with taxable income to differ income to reduce the present value of taxes (David & Gallego, 2009).
+Hoi, Wu and Zhang (2013) examine the association between corporate social responsibility (CSR) and tax avoidance.
+The result found that firms with excessive, irresponsible CSR activities have a higher likelihood of engaging in tax activities and greater discretionary/permanent book-tax differences.
 Collectively, the results revealed that companies with excessive inadequate CSR activities are more aggressive in avoiding taxes, lending to the idea that corporate culture affects tax avoidance.
 Based on the above evidence the following hypothesis was formulated

-H_3 There is a significant effect between corporate tax and corporate social performance of the Nigerian food and beverages and petroleum marketing industry.
+H_3 There is a significant effect between corporate tax and corporate social performance of the Nigerian food and Beverages and petroleum marketing industry.

-Based on the reviewed literature, it can be deduced that most of the studies were conducted outside Nigeria and concentrated on banking sector.
+Based on the literature reviewed it can be deduced that most of the studies were conducted outside Nigeria and most of the studies concentrated on banking sector.
 The countries had different environmental context and also disclosure requirements, in view of these, the findings of the studies may not be appropriately relevant or having direct impact on Nigerian setting.
 However, there is a need for research on the determinant of corporate social performance.
 To determine whether there is any effect in the Nigerian context.
-Therefore, this study aimed to examine the effect of profitability, firm size and corporate tax on corporate social performance of the Nigerian food and beverages and petroleum marketing industry.
+Therefore, this study is aimed to examine the effect of profitability, firm size and corporate tax on corporate social performance of the Nigerian food and Beverages and petroleum marketing industry.